ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-14-rando-book-haul.md

 The weak description and long length, combined with a prologue and first chapter that I didn't find interesting, makes this a pass for me.

----

-Echoes: Lucifer and the Dark Goddess

 [![Echoes: Lucifer and the Dark Goddess](https://m.media-amazon.com/images/I/51rlTaZeyXL.jpg)](https://www.amazon.com/Echoes-Lucifer-Goddess-nikki-broadwell-ebook/dp/B08NFGP4PR){:target="_blank"}

+# Echoes: Lucifer and the Dark Goddess by nikki broadwell

 The first sentence in the prologue is: